titlekungkub/cloudpresent/README.md

 Set credentials in the AWS credentials profile file on your local system, located at:

-- ~/.aws/credentials on Linux, macOS, or Unix
+- '~/.aws/credentials'on Linux, macOS, or Unix

-- C:\Users\USERNAME\.aws\credentials on Windows
+- 'C:\Users\USERNAME\.aws\credentials'on Windows

 and this file should contain lines in the following format: